Hypothyroidism and Adrenal Fatigue

 The thyroid and adrenal glands are intimately connected, and the thyroid takes its cues from the adrenals.
 Think of the thyroid as the body’s engine.
 It produces the hormones that drive your energy and your metabolism.
 Your adrenals are your oil and gas.
 They produce other hormones that your body can’t function without.

-If your oil and gas are running low—maybe due to a poor diet, low sleep, or some other stress that is taxing your adrenals and making it harder for them to do their job—your body slows down the engine (your thyroid) so that it doesn’t burn out.
+If your oil and gas are running low from a chronically overworked stress response, your body slows down the engine (your thyroid) so that it doesn’t burn out.
 This is your body looking out for you, optimizing for survival.

 Your hypothalamus should perceive those low thyroid hormone levels and then tell the pituitary gland to tell the thyroid to produce more thyroid hormones.
 But the excess cortisol produced by the adrenal glands during the body’s stress response may stunt the thyroid’s regular production.